 People who get massage in a health club are very focused on getting healthy and staying that way.
 They understand the benefits of massage therapy and will take advantage of your services.

-Massage Franchise Owner
+Massage Franchise Therapist or Owner

 Massage franchises are now a popular choice for therapists who want to own a business that provides spa services.
 With hundreds of franchises all across the country, owning your own business franchise can provide a lucrative salary with it's membership-driven recurring revenue.